EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

     - &#10003; Revoke EntraID Sessions
     - &#10003; Reset EntraID Password
     - &#10003; Disable EntraID Account
-- &#128296; Configure a Managed Identity for our Logic Apps
+- &#128296; Configure a System-Assigned Managed Identity for our Logic Apps
 - &#128295; Fine Tune our Logic Apps
 - &#x26A1; Run Logic Apps from Incident Queue to Pass User Data over the Sentinel Connector